Developer Guide

 Implementation

-based on their name and description attributes and whether it matches any of the input keyword(s).
+The find mechanism allows a Task to be identified based on its name and description attributes.
+The command is executed using the FindTaskCommand, and keyword(s) for the search criteria is determined from the FindTaskCommandParser class which parses the user input.
+A Predicate<Task>, an instance of TaskContainsKeywordsPredicate, is created and it goes through the tasklist to filter every Task based on their name and description attributes and whether it matches any of the input keyword(s).
 Keyword matching is case-insensitive.
 The filtered tasklist is then displayed on the application.

 Given below is an example usage scenario and how the find mechanism behaves at each step.